wazo-platform/wazo-platform.org/content/blog/2022-11-hackathon-2022-group-chat.md

     )
 ```

-The second part, is to add real-time reaction in the chat, so we created two new events for this :
+The second part, is to add real-time reactions in the chat, so we created two new events for this :

 - `chatd_users_room_message_reaction_created`
 - `chatd_users_room_message_reaction_deleted`